Dirty Bits in Low-Earth Orbit: The Carbon Footprint of Launching Computers: Worked Examples

 \subsection{Launch Technologies}

-We compare three systems, dimensioned for five year missions, that are identical except their choice of launch technology: \faIcon{globe-europe}~Earth, i.e. no launch, \faIcon{rocket}~F9, and \faIcon{rocket}~StSh.
-If we look at the energy intensity of the solar array $I_{\vEnergy, \vSolarArray}$, we see that it is not significantly larger in orbit~(\qty{14.0}{\gCOeq\per\kWh} to \qty{15.9}{\gCOeq\per\kWh} for F9 or \qty{13.5}{\gCOeq\per\kWh} for StSh).
+We compare three systems, dimensioned for five year missions, that are identical except their choice of launch technology: \faIcon{earth-europe}~Earth, i.e. no launch, \faIcon{rocket}~F9, and \faIcon{rocket}~StSh.
+If we look at the energy intensity of the solar array $I_{\vEnergy, \vSolarArray}$, we see that it halves in orbit~(\qty{14.0}{\gCOeq\per\kWh} to \qty{7.5}{\gCOeq\per\kWh} for F9 or \qty{6.3}{\gCOeq\per\kWh} for StSh).
 This is due to the fact that the lack of atmosphere increases the efficiency of the panels significantly~(even outweighing the launch and re-entry cost).
 In discussions, this relation is often used as an argument for ``energy is (carbon-) free in space''.
 What is often overlooked is that solar arrays do not work at all times, but eclipse times make a battery necessary~(also on Earth, but the mass is neither launched nor re-entered).
-Taking this into account, we arrive at $I_{\vEnergy, \vEarth} = \qty{34.0}{\gCOeq\per\kWh}$, $I_{\vEnergy, \vRocket} = \qty{165.1}{\gCOeq\per\kWh}$ and $I_{\vEnergy, \vStarship} = \qty{134.3}{\gCOeq\per\kWh}$.
+Taking this into account, we arrive at $I_{\vEnergy, \vEarth} = \qty{34.0}{\gCOeq\per\kWh}$, $I_{\vEnergy, \vRocket} = \qty{66.3}{\gCOeq\per\kWh}$ and $I_{\vEnergy, \vStarship} = \qty{52.1}{\gCOeq\per\kWh}$.
 The left plot of \autoref{fig:intensities} shows mission-time dependent curves of $I_{\vEnergy, t}$ for the different technologies~$t$.
-The left axis has reference values for terrestrial energy sources~(\faIcon{sun}~Solar, \faIcon{burn}~Gas, \faIcon{oil-can}~Oil) as well as country mixes~(\twemoji{gb} {}~GB, \twemoji{us} {}~US). \insightbox{Reducing launch and re-entry intensities has a detectable but low impact on the (energy) intensity.}
+The left axis references terrestrial energy sources~(\faIcon{wind}~Wind, \faIcon{sun}~Solar) as well as 2025 country mixes~(\twemoji{finland}~FI, \twemoji{gb}~GB). \insightbox{Reducing launch and re-entry intensities has a detectable but low impact on the (energy) intensity.}